-1.1 Dymon Asia Capital Ltd, its affiliates and the collective investment vehicles and client accounts which are managed or advised by Dymon Asia Capital Ltd and/or its affiliates (together, “Dymon”, “we”, “us” or “our”) may obtain personal data about you.
+1.1 Dymon Asia Private Equity (Singapore) Pte.
+Ltd. its affiliates and the collective investment vehicles and client accounts which are managed or advised by Dymon Asia Private Equity (Singapore) Pte.
+Ltd. and/or its affiliates (together, “Dymon”, “we”, “us” or “our”) may obtain personal data about you.
 For the purposes of data protection law, we are a user or controller in respect of your personal data.
 We are responsible for ensuring that we use your personal data in compliance with applicable data protection law.

 1.2 Dymon respects your concerns about privacy and is committed to protecting the privacy of all personal data obtained.